canonical/opensearch-operator/docs/how-to/scale-horizontally.md

 ## 3. Repeat cluster health check

-After removing **one unit**, depending on the roles of the said unit, the charm may reconfigure and restart a unit to balance the node roles.
+After removing **one unit**,
+the charm may reconfigure and restart another unit to balance the node roles.
 You can monitor this with `juju status --watch 1s`.
 <!-- what happens to each role?-->

-Make sure you wait for the whole application to stabilize before you consider removing further units.
+Wait for the application to fully stabilize before removing additional units.

 Once the application is stable, check the health of the cluster as detailed in the section [Understand the meaning of the cluster status](scale-cluster-health-status) and react accordingly.